Effective action of type II superstring theories at order $\alpha'^3$: NS-NS couplings

-At the most simple case when one dimensionally reduces the effective action on a circle, the $O(1,1)$ symmetry or $Z_2$ symmetry has been used in \cite{Garousi:2017fbe,Razaghian:2017okr,Razaghian:2018svg,Garousi:2019wgz,Garousi:2019mca,Mashhadi:2020mzf} to find many already known and unknown couplings in the classical effective actions.
+At the most simple case when one dimensionally reduces the effective action on a circle, it has been shown in \cite{Garousi:2017fbe,Razaghian:2017okr,Razaghian:2018svg,Garousi:2019wgz,Garousi:2019mca,Mashhadi:2020mzf} that invariance of the classical effective actions of string theory and its non-perturbative objects under the $z_2$-subgroup of $O(1,1,R)$ can produces many already known and unknown couplings in the effective actions.
 In particular, it has been shown in \cite{Garousi:2019wgz,Garousi:2019mca} that this $Z_2$ symmetry as well as various gauge symmetries corresponding to the massless fields fix all four- and six-derivative couplings in the bosonic string theory up to an overall factor.
 The $Z_2$-transformations are the Buscher rules \cite{Buscher:1987sk,Buscher:1987qj} plus their higher derivative corrections.
 The form of these corrections, however, depend on the scheme that one uses for the $D$-dimensional couplings \cite{Garousi:2019wgz}.
 The $O(d,d,R)$ symmetry for $d>1$ has been also used in \cite{Godazgar:2013bja,Hohm:2015doa,Eloy:2019hnl,Eloy:2020dko} to construct the higher derivative couplings in the $D$-dimensional effective action.
-It has been shown in \cite{Eloy:2019hnl,Eloy:2020dko} that for $d>1$ the Green-Schwarz type mechanism is required to have $O(d,d,R)$ symmetry at four-derivative order.
+It has been shown in \cite{Baron:2017dvb,Eloy:2019hnl,Eloy:2020dko} that for $d>1$ the Green-Schwarz type mechanism is required to have $O(d,d,R)$ symmetry at four-derivative order.
 Another T-duality based framework for constructing the higher derivative couplings in string theory is the Double Field Theory \cite{Siegel:1993xq,Siegel:1993th,Siegel:1993bj,Hull:2009mi,Aldazabal:2013sca,Hohm:2010pp,Hohm:2014xsa,Marques:2015vua,Garousi:2018qes,Baron:2020xel} in which the dimension of spacetime is doubled and the $O(D,D,R)$ symmetry is imposed on the $2D$-dimensional theory before using dimensional reduction.